w3c/wai-presentations2all/content/index.md

 #### Format - Offer handouts, slides, and other material in accessible formats

+Use formats that allow users to adapt the presentation to meet their needs, such as word processing, HTML, or EPUB.
+(Most users are more skilled at adapting word processing formats.)
+Avoid providing material only in formats that users cannot adapt, including PDF and protected Word documents.
+Tagged PDF is not accessible to users with low vision and cognitive disabilities who need to change font size, line spacing, colors, zoom, reflow, and print.

-Word processing formats are often the most flexible to meet different people's needs.
-Participants might need material in alternative formats such as large print or braille.
-If they get the material in advance electronically, they may not need it in hard copy.
+Some participants will need print material in alternative formats such as large print and braille.
+If you give participants accessible digital material in advance, then you usually don’t need to provide these alternative print formats.

 #### Materials - Ensure slides, handouts, and other electronic material for participants is accessible